AntheChristo/Solana-Basics/README.md

 This is my adventure on the SolDev Solana Basics Course.

+## Acknowledgments
+This project was inspired by and includes concepts taught in the Soldev course.
+For detailed information and original content, please visit [Soldev's website](https://www.soldev.app/).

 # Solana SolDevBasics Project

 This project explores various actions within the Solana blockchain ecosystem, specifically through the `generate-keypair.ts` script.